 In the past, we funded a program at a summer camp that focused on social studies in a structured yet fun way.
 These summer camp students had performed very poorly in the subject of social studies at the school they attended, as documented in pretests.
 At the end of the summer, however, the same kids were tested again, and their scores had improved significantly.

 Our children have amazing potential – but some of them need extra academic help.
 They may come from homes in which their parents have little education, and are unable to help them with their homework.

 As children grow up, they need hope for their futures.
-Many have no idea about all the possibilities they have in life, as young people with potential bright futures ahead of them.
+Many have no idea about all the possibilities they have in life, as young people with potentially bright futures ahead of them.
 Your donations will go towards helping them with vital programs in their pre-teen and teenage years, like job and career fairs, internships, and the provision of equipment or supplies needed for vocational courses.
 Once our teens graduate from high school, they may apply for our Higher Education Program.